Part V

 - Translate Insight into Action: Lasting transformation is measured in behavioral change.
 Identify one small, concrete action that embodies your insight.
 It might be keeping a boundary you used to let slide, initiating a difficult but necessary repair in a relationship, or adjusting a daily habit.

-- Within 72 hours: sleep, eat, hydrate; ground daily; defer major decisions.
+- First 72 hours: sleep, eat, hydrate, ground, defer decisions.

-- Ongoing: choose one small behavior change; track weekly; repair where impact asks.
+- Ongoing: embody one small change, track it, repair where impact asks.